Arcadia Invitational: History

 The invitational has since gone on to produce 32 U.S. high school records and 179 U.S. Olympians up to and including the 2016 U.S. Olympic Trials.

 In 2002, the meet expanded from a single-day competition to a two-day affair as the newly formed Friday portion consisted of additional relays (sprint medleys, shuttle hurdles, 4x800, etc.) not common at most meets.
 In 2004, another (third) section of field events competition also was added to the Friday schedule.

 In 2008, the Arcadia Multis were added on the Thursday-Friday of meet week, allowing top decathletes and heptathletes the chance to compete.
 It has become the premier multi-events competition for high schoolers, with both national decathlon records (high school implements and international implements) for boys achieved there.
 In 2010, the deepest quality field of high school heptathletes was featured.

 The Arcadia Invitational is now among the largest outdoor high school meets in the United States, with more than 4,000 high school athletes competing.
 In terms of participation numbers, it is also the largest high school sporting event in the nation that is hosted on a high school campus.

+As of 2017, Arcadia High School organization, Apache News, live streams the field events for the meet.
+They provide live coverage of the event split into three live streams, the first covering the pole vault and high jump, the second covering long jump and triple jump, and the third covering shotput and discus.